When did Egyptian pottery get started?

 The earliest Egyptian pottery has geometric designs on it.
 Potters built these early pots by hand, making long snakes of clay and spiraling them around to build the walls of the pot.
 These spirals are also reflected on the decoration of the pots.
 The spirals on the pot above, from Naqada, may represent the afterlife.

-People have always thought of pots as being like people in their shape – the part the pot stands on is the foot, the main part is the body, the part where the pot curves in is the shoulder, the narrow part near the top is the neck, and the very edge is the lip.
+People all over the world – even people who didn’t know each other at all – have always thought of pots as being like people in their shape.
+The part the pot stands on is the foot, the main part is the body, the part where the pot curves in is the shoulder, the narrow part near the top is the neck, and the very edge is the lip.
 But some early potters took this idea more literally than later potters.
 I just love this one with feet!